knative/docs/docs/eventing/brokers/broker-types/mt-channel-based-broker/README.md

     namespace: default
 ```

-The referenced ConfigMap must contain a `channel-template-spec` that defines the underlining channel implementation for this Broker, as well as some channel specific configurations.
+<a name="configuration-configmap"></a>The referenced ConfigMap must contain a `channel-template-spec` that defines the underlining channel implementation for this Broker, as well as some channel specific configurations.
 For example:

 ```yaml
 apiVersion: v1